malcolmlett/malcolmlett.github.io/Memory,-Events-and-Percepts---A-discussion-on-Representation.md

 ## Discussion - Remove 'HANDLED' tag
 * I don't think it's scalable.
 * Each processor should identify a trigger event as _handled_ through the _presence_ of an event that handles it and links back to it.

+Disadvantages:
 * Problem of how to avoid infinite loops.
+The 'handled' flag on an event stops infinite loops.
+If the handling event is forgotten, but the trigger somehow remains, then infinite loops could start up.
+Particularly if the forgotten event was a past step in a long chain of thought...it would be particularly annoying if an old thought stream starts up again when it's already been 'done'.